nyu-devops-sp22/promotions/README.md

 ```

-### Update promotion
+### Update Promotion

 To update a promotion with specified promotion id, we use `PUT` HTTP method with url `http://localhost:8000/promotions/id`.
-The promotion data is represented as json object in HTTP body like creating promotion.
-The returned response is a json object which is the updated promotion if the request succeeds.
+The promotion data is represented as JSON object in HTTP body like creating promotion.
+The returned response is a JSON object which is the updated promotion if the request succeeds.

+### Delete Promotion

+To delete a promotion, use the `DELETE` HTTP method with the url `http://localhost:8000/promotions/id`.